kharerishabh/NETFLIX-GPT/README.md

 - Create SignUp User Account
 - Implement Sign In user API
 - Created Redux Store with User Slice
+- Implemented Sign Out
+- Update Profile API call
+- Bugfix - Sing up user displayName and Profile picture update
+- Bugfix - If the user is not logged in Redirect to the /login if the user is logged in then /browse page
+- Unscribed to the onAuthStateChange callback
+- Add hardcoded values to the constants file

 # Features
 - Login/Signup Page